-- 3. Continued favorable results from County loss control programs, and benefits derived from participation in the Texas Association of Counties Risk Pools for liability and property coverage led to continued low premiums.
+- 2. Although the bulk of the Texas Department of Housing and Community Affairs grant was finished during 2013, over \$178,000 in grant revenue and expenditures occurred in 2014. - 3.
+Continued favorable results from County loss control programs, and benefits derived from participation in the Texas Association of Counties Risk Pools for liability and property coverage led to continued low premiums.
 Good fortune was again realized in regard to claims and judgments, roof and building systems replacement, and expensive equipment breakdowns. - 4.
 Substantial savings continue to be realized from the cancellation of heating, ventilation, and air conditioning mechanical maintenance contracts on major County buildings.
 Repair and maintenance of these systems is being provided on a time and materials basis by other contractors.
 It is becoming more difficult to find suitable repair firms willing to travel to Morton, so resorting to an annual contract could become necessary in the future. - 5.
-Group health insurance costs increased only moderately during 2013.
+Group health insurance costs actually decreased during 2014.
 County Treasurer Doris Sealy aggressively promotes participation by employees and officials in available health maintenance programs, as well as an annual health screening.
 This could be a contributor to the favorable loss ratios being reported for the county group by Blue Cross/Blue Shield.
-Again, the County benefited from participation in a Texas Association of Counties group program.
+The county received and credited against premiums a renewal credit in excess of \$76,000 during 2014.
+Again, the County benefited from participation in a Texas Association of Counties group program. - 6.
+Repairs to the decades-old locking system in the County Jail exceeded \$60,000, but the repairs were anticipated by Sheriff Weber and included in the 2014 budget.
+The repairs were completed and the jail received certification by the Texas Commission on Jail Standards.

-Over the course of the year, the County's Commissioners Court revised the County's budget ten times.
-These revisions include amendments and supplemental appropriations that were approved during the year to address midyear situational changes and amendments moving funds from programs that did not need all the resources originally appropriated to them to programs with resource needs.
+Over the course of the year, the County's Commissioners Court revised the County's budget eighteen times.
+Six revisions include amendments and supplemental appropriations that were approved during the year to address mid-year situational changes and amendments moving funds from programs that did not need all the resources originally appropriated to them to programs with resource needs.
 The primary amendments include:

-- the County increased line items for unanticipated grant funds received during the year to enable compliance with both budget laws and grant covenants; - the County shifted funds budgeted to capital outlay and other accounts as projected purchases were not made and other expenditures were, including funding an additional contribution to the subdivision accumulation fund of the Texas County and District Retirement System.
+- the County increased line items for unanticipated grant funds received during the year to enable compliance with both budget laws and grant covenants.
+Eleven amendments were necessary to disburse grant revenue for the housing project begun last year; - one amendment moved an amount budgeted for expenditure during 2013 to the 2014 budget due to a delay in implementation of a road rehabilitation project; - the County shifted funds budgeted to capital outlay and other accounts as projected purchases were not made and other expenditures were, including funding an additional contribution to the subdivision accumulation fund of the Texas County and District Retirement System.

-Exhibits G-1 and G-2 provide a detailed comparison of these changes
+Exhibits G-1 and G-2 provide a detailed comparison of these changes.